 So that we can inform you at any time about canceled events, changes, or a possible infection.

-The forms of exams for the next semester will be announced in coordination with the lecturers and the examination office according to the current situation.
+The mode of exams for the next semester will be announced in coordination with the lecturers and the examination office and will depend on the current situation.

 A corona infection manifests itself through flu-like symptoms: